iftikhar8/thesis/chapters/empirical/docs/empirical.md

 ### Why are we doing it?
 Was is it?
 Background

+Ontogenetic vertical migration in fish - does it exist?

-### Give the context of early-life history behaviour (e.g. vertical migration) in fish and what has been found before
+### Give the context of early-life history behaviour (e.g. vertical migration) in fish and what has been found before.

+Eddys

+We know eddies retain larval fish (reference Mullany and Suthers), restricting dispersal.

+We have to be careful as spawning times are unknown and predation rates.

+From Mullaney and Suthers: Sardine larvae were not growing significantly faster in the eddy compared to the shelf—they were only older and larger on average.
+However, growth rates can be a function of the slower growing larvae being removed by differential mortality (Tian et al. 2007).
+Perhaps predation on larval fish was less in the eddy compared to the shelf waters.

+Do we see ontogoentic or length differences in anticyclonic eddies different from those in cyclonic eddies??

+Theoretical studies (on plankton) predicated that warm-core eddies retained larvae, but also that there were differences with depth.
+ - discussion time-scales (17 days above, 24 days below)
+ -

 ### Aims / Hypothesis
 - Is ontogeny a predictor of depth for temperate reef fish?